Goat-2016

 There he decides to pledge a fraternity during “Hell week”, enduring one humiliation and degradation after another.
 When a fellow pledge dies following the fraternity’s abuse, someone rats the fraternity out with Brad as the likely suspect.

 Brad is an interesting study.
-Intended to be the protagonist of the film, he makes his first mistake by giving ominous-looking strangers a lift home.
-At this point, we do feel some sympathy for the character and we should root for him throughout the film, but somehow I didn’t.
+The protagonist makes his first mistake by giving ominous-looking strangers a lift home.
+At this point, we feel sympathy for the character and should root for him throughout the film, but I didn’t.

 As nasty as the fraternity brothers are it is not until nearly the end that Brad ever stands up to any of them and he oddly refuses to point the finger at his assailant despite being right in the police lineup.

-Most of the other characters (including the victimized pledges) have little rooting value and are mostly one-dimensional “frat boys” written poorly.
+Most other characters (including the victimized pledges) have little rooting value and are mostly one-dimensional “frat boys” written poorly.

 The writers of the script do their best to make fraternity brothers look awful- they beat, berate, humiliate, and degrade not only the pledges, but they barely treat females or animals any better.

-This was quite disturbing to witness- especially as there was little point.
-And the humiliation scenes went on and on and on and on- as if watching the same scene over again.
+This is disturbing to witness since there is little point.
+The humiliation scenes go on and on as if watching the same scene over again.

-A ridiculous cameo by James Franco went nowhere and made little sense other than his character is a former frat boy the current members looked up to.
-If I had a nickel for every “bro”, “dude”, or “man” that was used in the film to show machismo I’d be a rich man.
+A ridiculous cameo by James Franco goes nowhere and makes little sense other than his character is a former frat boy the current members looked up to.
+If I had a nickel for every “bro”, “dude”, or “man” used in the film to show machismo I’d be a rich man.

-In the final segment, the film does make a feeble effort at humanizing Brett, who inexplicably is hot and cold towards his brother all along (this is never explained).
+In the final segment, the film makes a feeble effort to humanize Brett, who is hot and cold towards his brother all along (this is never explained).

-The only prop that I will give to Goat is that a middling glossy Hollywood affair it is not and goes for the jugular in its intensity and brutality.
+The only prop I will give to Goat is that a middling glossy Hollywood affair it is not, and goes for the jugular in its intensity and brutality.

-But the point I thought the film was trying to make (that of a thought-provoking look at the problem of fraternities) only made me hate fraternities and develop a negative view towards them.
+But the point I thought the film was trying to make (that of a thought-provoking look at the problem of fraternities) only made me hate fraternities and develop a negative view of them.

 From the despicable scenes where the frat feeds a poor goat chocolate laxatives and forces a blindfolded pledge to eat what’s thought to be excrement, to the concussion they give a pledge before he succumbs to a heart attack, the film is not an easy watch.

-Too many scenes felt overly hammered home and redundant and the conclusion was completely unsatisfying.
-We were left with Brett and Brad gazing out at the spot where Brad was attacked and this scene did nothing to wrap up the film.
+Too many scenes feel overly hammered home and redundant and the conclusion is completely unsatisfying.
+We are left with Brett and Brad gazing out at the spot where Brad was attacked and this scene does nothing to wrap up the film.

-Almost from the onset I squirmed uncomfortably during Goat (2016) and never felt the least bit connected to the film nor any of the characters.
+From the onset, I squirmed uncomfortably during Goat and never felt connected to the film or any of the characters.

 Leave a Reply